Living Legends of Aviation

 The Living Legends of Aviation is an organization that recognizes accomplished people in aviation and aerospace including entrepreneurs, innovators, industry leaders, engineers, astronauts, record breakers, pilots who have become celebrities and celebrities who have become pilots.
 The Living Legends meet yearly in North America at The Beverly Hilton and in Europe every-other-year at the Scalaria Resort at a 15th-century castle on the Wolfgangsee near Salzburg, Austria.
 Inductees and Awards are selected by the Living Legends of Aviation and by committees within the organization.
 The awards are produced by and benefit the Kiddie Hawk Air Academy, a non-profit 501(c)(3).

-The 23rd Annual Living Legends of Aviation Awards, honoring the best in aviation and aerospace for 2025, will be held on January 23, 2026, at The Beverly Hilton Hotel in Beverly Hills, California, where they have been held annually since 2007.
+The 23rd Annual Living Legends of Aviation Awards, honoring the best in aviation and aerospace for 2025, was held on January 23, 2026, at The Beverly Hilton Hotel in Beverly Hills, California, where they have been held annually since 2007.

+The 5th European Living Legends of Aviation Awards will be held from September 4th - 6th, 2026 at Scalaria, Austria.

 History

 Jerry Lips, publisher of Airport Journals, came up with the idea of the Living Legends of Aviation at the time of the death of Michael Chowdry (founder of Atlas Air).
 Airport Journals had been collecting and publishing biographies of various aviation personalities and Jerry regretted not having captured Chowdry's history.
 He began to compile a list of individuals that had made major contributions in the field of aviation, and had those people suggest more names until 70 were collected.
 These were the biographies that were to be recorded while the individuals were still "living".
-The list has grown over the years to its present number of 125.
+The list has grown over the years to its present number of 128.
 As Legends pass on, they are replaced by new inductees, selected by their fellow Legends.

 Jerry Lips founded the Living Legends of Aviation in 2003 with the charter of celebrating the second century of aerospace.
 In 2008, Kiddie Hawk Air Academy acquired the rights to the organization and annual awards show from previous owner Airport Journals.